Grow Your Accounting Business Online With WordPress

-Providing useful online tools, gadgets and applications for businesses (or links to these tools) is a great way to increase visitor engagement and add value to your potential clients.
-Calculators, such as loan and tax calculators, are some of the most popular tools for accounting websites.
-Others can include time cards, and retirement and interest calculators.
+Providing useful tools and applications for businesses on your website can help increase visitor engagement and add significant value to your target audience.
+Calculators, such as loan and tax calculators, are useful tools for accounting websites.
+Other tools would include time cards, or retirement and interest calculators.

-In part two, we take a look at a several online tools you can add to your site using WordPress plugins that can improve search engine optimization, increase user engagement and generate more web traffic to your business.
+In the next section of this guide, we will look at a several online tools you can add to your accounting or financial services site using WordPress plugins that can help improve your seo, improve user engagement and drive more web traffic to your business.

 Subscribe To WPCompendium.org And Get Notified When New Tutorials Get Published!

 "I was absolutely amazed at the scope and breadth of these tutorials!
 The most in-depth training I have ever received on any subject!" - Myke O'Neill, DailyGreenPost.com